-The University's Internal Audit service operates to standards defined in the HEFCE Audit Code of Practice.
+The University's Internal Audit service operates to standards defined in The Office for Students (OfS) Audit Code of Practice.
 The internal auditors submit regular reports to the Audit Committee.

-The Annual Report of the Internal Auditors to the Board has indicated a lower level of overall assurance than in previous years, based on the programme of work undertaken.
-The Board of Governors and the Audit Committee have been disappointed with this outcome, but understand the basis upon which it has been made.
-The Audit Committee have been regularly updated on senior management's response to key issues identified by the Internal Auditors, and reassured that the high priority recommendations have been quickly addressed.
+The Annual Report of the Internal Auditors to the Board has continued to indicate a lower level of assurance than in previous years, based on the programme of work undertaken.
+The Board of Governors and the Audit Committee acknowledge that, whilst disappointing, there is evidence that considerable progress has been made in addressing some of the issues raised by the internal auditors during the year.
+Over the coming year the University has provided assurance that this progress will continue.